What all basic motorcycle accessories should a rider have

 Getting your Trinity Audio player ready...

-Long story short – Helmet forms the critical component in the motorcycle accessories list.
+Long story short – Helmet forms the critical component of every rider and place a primary role in the motorcycle accessories list.
 A full-face helmet (ISI) should be the go-to option.
-Protective riding jackets (CE certified), gloves and rider boots are the next important ones, followed by a first aid kit and tool kit.
+Protective riding jackets (CE certified), gloves, and rider boots are the next most important, followed by a first aid kit and tool kit.
 Both mobile phone holder and charger are optional accessories.

 Safety-oriented motorcycle accessories are the first in the list

 Motorcycling brings many safety risks, so we are responsible for safeguarding ourselves as riders.
 We can only achieve this by driving safely and having the proper safety gear.
 So, what accessories do we need in our arsenal that are too safety-oriented?
-It’s time to scroll down and find out the much-needed essential accessories list.
+It’s time to scroll down and find the list of much-needed essential accessories.

 List of basic motorcycle accessories